ProjectPhase/SvenDekker/_projects/Custom load-bearing slip ring.md

 </p>

 ## Result
-The outcome is visible in the video located in the header.
+The end result is visable in the video below.

+{% include video id="RjCyNpwfA4M" provider="youtube" %}

 ## Conclusion
 With the excellent design by thegoofy, designing the Custom Load-Bearing slip ring was manageable.
 The result looks professional, and compared to the previous solution, there can be no user error by turning the UV lamp in the same direction too often.